Yellowface: Miss Saigon

+Madame Butterfly

+Madame Butterfly (1898) was originally a short story written by Philadelphia attorney John Luther Long.
+It was turned into a one-act play, Madame Butterfly: A Tragedy of Japan, by David Belasco.
+Giacomo Puccini re-made the play into the Italian opera Madama Butterfly, set in 1904.
+The 1915 silent film version was directed by Sidney Olcott and starred Mary Pickford.

+All the versions of Madame Butterfly tell the story of a young Japanese woman who has converted to Christianity (for which she is disowned by her family) and marries Benjamin Franklin Pinkerton, a white lieutenant in the U.S. Navy.
+For him, the marriage is a temporary convenience, but Butterfly's conversion is sincere, and she takes her marriage vows seriously.
+Pinkerton's naval duties eventually call him away from Japan.
+He leaves Butterfly behind and she soon gives birth to their son.
+Pinkerton eventually meets and marries a white American woman (the fact he stopped paying the rent on Butterfly's house amounted to a divorce under Japanese law at the time).
+Pinkerton returns to Japan with his new wife, Kate, to claim his son.
+Butterfly acquiesces to his request, and then kills herself as Pinkerton rushes into the house, too late to stop her.
+In the story by Long, Butterfly is on the point of killing herself when the presence of her child reminds her of her Christian conversion, and the story ends with Mr and Mrs Pinkerton arriving at the house the next morning to find it completely empty.

 The Mikado

 The Mikado, a comic operetta with music by Arthur Sullivan and libretto by W. S. Gilbert, premiered in 1885 in London and still performed frequently in the English-speaking world and beyond.
 In setting the opera in a fictionalized 19th-century Japan, Gilbert used the veneer of Far Eastern exoticism to soften the impact of his pointed satire of British institutions and politics.

 Numerous 21st-century U.S. productions of The Mikado have been criticized for the use of yellowface in their casting: New York (2004 and 2015), Los Angeles (2007 and 2009), Boston (2007), Austin (2011), Denver (2013), and Seattle (2014) The press noted that the Seattle Gilbert & Sullivan Society cast the 10 principal roles and the chorus with white actors, with the exception of two Latino actors.

 In 2015, the New York Gilbert and Sullivan Players cancelled a production of The Mikado that was set to feature their repertory company of mostly White actors, due to complaints from the East Asian-American community.
 The company redesigned its production in collaboration with an advisory group of East Asian-American theater professionals and debuted the new concept in 2016, receiving a warm review in The New York Times.
 After Lamplighters Music Theatre of San Francisco planned a 2016 production, objections by the East Asian-American community prompted them to re-set the operetta in Renaissance-era Milan, replacing all references to Japan with Milan.
 Reviewers felt that the change resolved the issue.